Cyprien-GEHU/holbertonschool-low_level_programming/functions_nested_loops/README.md

-3-islower.c: function check for lowercase character 4-isalpha.c : The function chck fo aphabetic character 5-sign.c: The function print the sign of the number 6-abs.c: The function computes the absolute value of an interger
+3-islower.c: function check for lowercase character 4-isalpha.c : The function chck fo aphabetic character 5-sign.c: The function print the sign of the number 6-abs.c: The function computes the absolute value of an interger 7-print_last_digit.c: The function print the lasr digit of a number